 ORR’s GREAT OUTDOORS MONTH® ENCOURAGES ALL AMERICANS TO GET OUTDOORS

-After one of the hardest years in memory, Americans across the country took to the outdoors this June during Great Outdoors Month®, a month-long celebration of responsible, healthy outdoor recreation on local, state and federal lands and waters.
+Every June, Americans across the country get outdoors during Great Outdoors Month®, a month-long celebration of responsible, healthy outdoor recreation on local, state and federal lands and waters.
 Great Outdoors Month® is coordinated by the Outdoor Recreation Roundtable and includes events held throughout the month including:

-But just because June is over doesn’t mean it’s time to stop getting outdoors.
 Some events — like National Marina Days and The Great American Campout — last all summer.
-And of course, there’s still plenty of time to hike, bike, camp, ride, fish, boat and more in our great outdoors.
+And of course, you can always hike, bike, camp, ride, fish, boat and more in our great outdoors.

-It’s officially summer.
-Things are getting back to some semblance of pre-pandemic normal, but with a twist.
-Many Americans are continuing to prioritize spending time outdoors, just as they have over the past year and a half.
+Summer is right around the corner!
+Many Americans are continuing to prioritize spending time outdoors, just as they have over the past two years.
 With this in mind, it’s as good a time as ever for us to shine a spotlight on the industry that helps us connect with nature, our families, communities, health and wellness, and served as a respite from quarantines and stay at home orders.
 The outdoor recreation industry didn’t just grow over COVID-19, it improved quality of life, created jobs and upheld economies across the country.

 While we are celebrating these accomplishments for our nation’s public lands and waters, rural communities and the outdoor recreation industry, we must also acknowledge that the pandemic has not been an economic boom for every community, business or employee, and not every American has the same access to the outdoors.
 We take this to heart and it is why we as an industry are focused on working with rural communities to build or improve their outdoor recreation economies through resources like our rural economic development toolkit.
 It is also why we have partnered with outdoor recreation industry businesses to create the Together Outdoors coalition to raise awareness of equity and inclusion issues in outdoor experiences and provide education and awareness to help eliminate existing barriers.

-This past year reminded us all how important getting outside is to our mental, physical and economic health.
+These past years have reminded us all how important getting outside is to our mental, physical and economic health.
 The realization policy makers are having through Great Outdoors Month® resolutions, proclamations and GAOA investments is truly cause for celebration.
 We look forward to continuing to work with Congress, the administration and outdoor recreationists new and old to fully realize the potential of outdoor recreation to help our nation recover, rebuild and reconnect in the coming years.